 - Install WordPress using Bluehost One-Click Install

-- Install Elementor page builder to help you build amazing websites without lifting a finger
+- Install Elementor page builder to help you build unique websites and landing pages.

-- Install recommended plugins (Pretty links, WP Fast Cache, Askimet,
+- Install recommended plugins (Pretty links, WP Fast Cache, Akismet,

 - Install and Setup SEO plugin by Rankmath (better option to Yoast SEO)

 If you would rather have your website designed by a professional, you can hire us over at Levatin Designs.
 We build highly professional and converting sites for our clients.

 Step 4: Set up Legal Pages: